BirchKwok/lynsedb/docs/tutorials/troubleshooting.md

 ### Binary index scores seem reversed

 Hamming and Jaccard are lower-is-better distances.
-Inner product and cosine are higher-is-better scores.
+Cosine also returns a lower-is-better `1 - similarity` distance; only inner product is a higher-is-better score.

 ## Named and sparse vectors